 Non-Executive Directors have no service contracts.
 The Executive Directors have service contracts, details of which appeared on page 139 of the Company's Prospectus dated 8 March 2010, and they are not entitled to Directors' fees.
-In setting the remuneration packages of the Executive Directors, the company takes into account the performance of the Group and that of Executive Directors.
-Their service agreement was renewed for years from 17 March 2013 to 16 March 2015.

 The Company adopted an employee share option scheme known as "Qingmei Employee Share Option Scheme" ("ESOS") on 29 December 2009 as a long term incentive plan for Directors and employees of the Group whose services are vital to the Group's well being and success.
 It is administered by the RC.
 No options have to-date been granted under the ESOS.
 Details of the ESOS appeared on pages 152 to 159 and Appendix H of the Company's Prospectus dated 8 March 2010.